cloudposse/atmos/website/docs/design-patterns/abstract-component.md

 # Abstract Component

-The **Abstract Component** pattern describes the mechanism of deriving Atmos components from one or more **abstract** base components (blueprints), allowing reusing the base components' configurations and prohibiting the abstract base component from being provisioned.
+The **Abstract Component** Design Pattern describes the mechanism of deriving Atmos components from one or more **abstract** base components ( blueprints), allowing reusing the base components' configurations and prohibiting the abstract base component from being provisioned.

 Atmos supports two types of components: